Get a Free Quote

 Opting for Laminated or Low Iron Glass

-A cost comparison reveals that while both laminated and low iron glass might be slightly more expensive upfront, the reduction in repair and maintenance expenses could lead to potential savings in the long term.
-Performance-wise, the laminated glass is advantageous for sound insulation and energy efficiency, while low iron glass is preferred for modern, high-end looks.
-Evaluating these factors ensures informed decision-making for installers and architects seeking glass solutions beyond the limits of traditional tempered glass.
+A cost comparison chart makes it clear while laminated and low iron glass could cost slightly more at the outset, the savings realized through repair and maintenance costs could result in some financial savings in the longer term.
+In terms of performance, laminated glass is great for sound and energy insulation whereas for modern, elite appearance low iron glass is preferred.
+Considering these considerations, informed decisions can be made for installers and architects looking for glass solutions outside of the realm of traditional tempered glass.

 Smart Glass Solutions for Adjustable Applications